aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/contents-management/working-with-content-control-sdt/_index.md

 ## Clear Contents of a Content Control

 You can clear the contents of a content control with displaying a placeholder.
 StructuredDocumentTag.clear() method clears contents of this structured document tag and displays a placeholder if it is defined.
 However, It is not possible to clear the contents of a content control if it has revisions.
 If a content control has no placeholder, five spaces are inserted like in MS Word (except repeating sections, repeating section items, groups, check-boxes, citations).
 If a content control is mapped to custom XML, the referenced XML node is cleared.
-The following code example demonstrates how to clear the content of content control.
+The following code example shows how to clear the content of content control.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-ClearContentsControl-ClearContentsControl.java" >}}